nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

-* Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
+* Words in `UPPER_CASE` are the parameters to be supplied by the user<br>
-  e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `delete n/Doraemon`.
+  e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `delete n/Doraemon`

-* Items in square brackets are optional.<br>
+* Items in square brackets are optional<br>
-  e.g `n/NAME [e/EPISODE]` can be used as `n/Doraemon` or as `n/Doraemon e/1.`
+  e.g `n/NAME [e/EPISODE]` can be used as `n/Doraemon` or as `n/Doraemon e/1`
 </div>

-### Adding anime: `add`
+### Adding an anime: `add`

-Adds an anime into the list.<br>
+Adds an anime into the list<br>
 Format: `add n/NAME [e/EPISODE] [s/STATUS] [g/GENRE]...`
 - `EPISODE` refers to the latest episode watched for the anime `NAME`
 - `EPISODE` must be a non-negative integer 0, 1, 2...
 - `STATUS` refers to the watch status for the anime `NAME`
 - Available statuses: `towatch`, `watching`, `finished`
 - Short-forms: `t`, `w`, `f`
 - `GENRE` can only contain alphabets and spaces.
-Two or more consecutive spaces are not allowed.
+Two or more consecutive spaces are not allowed
-- You can provide any number of `GENRE`.
+- You can provide any number of `GENRE`

 Examples:
 * `add n/Shingeki no Kyojin e/2 s/w g/fantasy`

 ### Deleting an anime : `delete`

-Deletes the specified anime from the list.<br>
+Deletes the specified anime from the list<br>
 Format: `delete INDEX`

-- Deletes the anime at the specified `INDEX`.
+- Deletes the anime at the specified `INDEX`
 - The index must be a positive integer 1, 2, 3, ...

 Examples:
-*  `delete 1` deletes the 1st anime in the anime list.
+*  `delete 1` deletes the 1st anime in the anime list

 ### Viewing help : `help`

-Lists all currently supports commands, and provides a link to this user guide.<br>
+Lists all currently supports commands, and provides a link to this user guide<br>
 Format: `help`

-### Listing anime: `list`
+### Listing animes: `list`

-Shows a list of all anime names the user has added.<br>
+Shows a list of all anime names the user has added<br>
-An additional status parameter can be specified to switch tabs, showing only anime with that status.<br>
+An additional status parameter can be specified to switch tabs, showing only animes with that status<br>
 Format: `list [s/STATUS]`

-- `STATUS` refers to the updated status of the anime.
+- `STATUS` refers to the updated status of the anime
 - Available statuses: `towatch`, `watching`, `finished`
 - Shortforms: `t`, `w`, `f`